 Recently Added Articles as of March 21

 The news meter hit "full" on articles found recently – there’s been enough news to stop Godzilla in his tracks and make Clint Eastwood cry.
 Let’s take it from the top – FIS acquisition of Worldpay is very big in the payments industry, lots of news on the looming implications of the California privacy act, more troubles for Wells, Mastercard expanding card capabilities, the CFPB starting to ramp up investigations – FTC must have been getting a little antsy as they jumped in with their own “show your work” reminder – and, of course, we have some fintech charter wrangling.
-One of our favorite news pieces was a judge quoting Shakespeare.

 - Wells Fargo CEO Tim Sloan got grilled at a congressional hearing: Lawmakers wanted proof that Wells Fargo won’t experience any more consumer abuse scandals.
 Sloan was asked if the bank is “simply too big to manage”, of which Sloan said it wasn’t.
 He also mentioned he can’t promise perfection but believes the changes he’s implemented since becoming CEO will prevent future harm the best the bank can.
 Next month, the CEOs of Morgan Stanley, Goldman Sachs, Citigroup, JPMorgan and Bank of America are expected to make an appearance before the panel.
 Pressure is on.